 The most common answer, by far, was childhood; nearly 39 percent of those surveyed said their dreams started in the early years of their lives.
 At the same time, 21 percent indicated that their recurring dreams started in adolescence, and 15 percent said theirs started in adulthood.
 Interestingly, 25 percent of our survey takers admitted that they have never had a recurring dream.

 You’re not dreaming this: People in certain professions are more likely to have certain dreams.

-Preschool teachers are inclined to have the “can’t find a toilet” dream on a recurring basis, and truck drivers are most likely to dream about being chased.
+Preschool teachers are inclined to have the “can’t find a restroom” dream on a recurring basis, and truck drivers are most likely to dream about being chased.
 Cable installers often dream of falling.
-Police and paramedics, on the other hand, are likely to dream they can fly, along with those who work in the arts and entertainment industry.
+Paramedics, on the other hand, are likely to dream they can fly.

 The Geography of Recurring Dreams

 It’s clear that our dreams and our professions are tied together, whether that connection is causal or correlated.
 But what about where we live?
 Does our location have a connection to our nighttime narratives?

 Turns out that no matter where you live in the U.S., the most prevalent dreams are the same.
 Falling is the No. 1 dream everywhere except for the Midwest, where it ranks No. 2.
 Being chased follows closely, with it either tying for first place or ranking a close second across the board.
 Even being back in school seems to be a major concern.
 Dog ate your homework?